Bake to the roots

 Tagliatelle with Salmon & Spinach | Bake to the roots

 I would cook much more fish if I could.
-Unfortunately, I got someone at home that does not like anything that is coming from the sea.
+Unfortunately, I have someone at home that does not like anything that comes from the sea.
 Bummer!
-Every time I crave some fish, I have to cook something for myself only… most of the time I have to make only half of a recipe so there is no leftover.
-Well… that’s life :P
+Every time I crave some fish, I have to cook something for myself only… most of the time I have to make only half of a recipe so there are no leftovers.
+Well… that’s life.

-Luckily I hat some happy eaters for this dish here.
-Dunno if they were happy because the food was so good, or because the food was free… I assume it was because they liked the pasta and fish ;P
+Luckily I had some happy eaters for this dish here.
+Dunno if they were happy because the food was so good or because the food was free… I assume it was because they liked the pasta and fish.

 Tagliatelle with Salmon & Spinach | Bake to the roots